ayushkanoongo/scrabble_club/README.md

     * Open the Browser the following URL: http://localhost:3000/

-4. Database Design

-5. Features that I have implemented:
+4. Features that I have implemented:

   - Member Leaderboard:
     leader board screen to list the members with the top 10 average scores, for those members who have played at least 10 matches.